chicio/chicio.github.io/_drafts/2020-06-08-expose-uikit-to-swiftui.md

 }
 ```

+Now we are ready to use our controller...

 ```swift
 struct ContentView: View {
     @State var isDocumentPickerPresented: Bool = false
     @State var documentUrl: String = ""

     var body: some View {
         VStack{
             Spacer()